robinvenables/robinvenables.github.io/content/blog/using-cloudns-as-a-provider-with-opentofu.md

 ---
 title: "Using ClouDNS as a Provider With OpenTofu"
 date: 2025-07-21T00:00:00+03:00
-draft: true
+draft: false
 categories: ["devops"]
-tags: ["cloudns","iac","opentofu","terraform"]
+tags: ["cloudns","iac","opentofu"]
 summary: "In today’s fast-paced digital landscape, managing DNS infrastructure efficiently is crucial for seamless website performance and reliability.
 OpenTofu, a powerful Infrastructure as Code (IaC) tool, simplifies DNS management through automation and streamlined configuration.
 When paired with ClouDNS (a robust DNS hosting service known for its scalability and reliability) you can manage DNS records with precision and ease."
 ---

 In today’s fast-paced digital landscape, managing DNS infrastructure efficiently is crucial for seamless website performance and reliability.
-OpenTofu, a powerful Infrastructure as Code (IaC) tool, simplifies DNS management through automation and streamlined configuration.
-When paired with ClouDNS (a robust DNS hosting service known for its scalability and reliability) you can manage DNS records with precision and ease.
-This blog post provides a comprehensive guide on how to integrate ClouDNS as a provider within your OpenTofu configuration, ensuring optimal DNS management for your projects.
+[OpenTofu][1], a powerful Infrastructure as Code (IaC) tool, simplifies DNS management through automation and streamlined configuration.
+When paired with [ClouDNS][2] (a robust DNS hosting service known for its scalability and reliability) you can manage DNS records with precision and ease.
+This post provides an introduction to integrating ClouDNS as a provider within your OpenTofu configuration, ensuring optimal DNS management for your projects.

 #### Prerequisites